Dennis Tanner: 1960–1968

 Over the next year, Dennis flits from job to job until Len Fairclough (Peter Adamson) gives him a job at the builder's yard, which ends when he sets Len's house on fire while decorating.
 He moves on to Gamma Garments, working with Emily Nugent (Eileen Derbyshire) and begins an affair with Swedish colleague Inga Olsen (Gabrielle Drake), which costs him his job when they are caught in the shop late at night.
 Dennis and Inga leave for Sweden soon after to meet her family but he returns with Inga's sister, Karen (Jennie Woodford).
 It does not last and Karen goes home.
 Dennis is left to his own devices in 1967 when Elsie marries Steve Tanner (Paul Maxwell).
 He takes in various lodgers and acts, as he returns to show business.
 Wild parties lead to Dennis's eviction, which he does not fight when he meets Jenny Sutton (Mitzi Rogers), a hippie girl with whom he becomes besotted.
 Jenny abruptly leaves for London not long afterwards and Dennis follows.

 Dennis and Jenny return a few weeks later with the news that they're engaged.
 He gets a job as a salesman and his dedication to his new work quickly gets Dennis a promotion.
 The couple marry in June and move to Bristol for Dennis's new job.

-Off-screen Dennis is arrested in 1973 for conning old age pensioners in a double glazing scam and sentenced to prison, an act which causes Jenny to leave him.
-Elsie visits him at prison, although the character remains off-screen due to Philip Lowrie's unwillingness to return to the role during that period (the character however does appear during this story in the novelization of the show).
+Off-screen, Dennis is arrested in 1973 for conning old age pensioners in a double glazing scam and sentenced to prison, an act which causes Jenny to leave him.
+Elsie visits him at prison, although the character remains off-screen due to Philip Lowrie's unwillingness to return to the role during that period (the character however does appear during this story in the novelisation of the show).
 This would be Dennis' last proper mention in the show until his return 38 years later in 2011.